Installation manual Zivver OWA add-in

 For Windows users only.

-Add these locations to the Trusted sites zone of Internet Options.
-This prevents a white screen during logging into the OWA add-in.
+Add the following locations to the Trusted sites zone of Internet Options.
+This prevents a white screen during login to the OWA add-in.

 2. Click Network and Internet.